FerdinandoBattillocchi/ExcelEnglishBridge/README.md

 - **Modern Support:** Full support for dynamic arrays and Office 365 functions.

 ## 🛠️ Installation
-1. Download the appropriate `.xll` file for your Excel version (32 or 64-bit) from the ( https://github.com/FerdinandoBattillocchi/ExcelEnglishBridge/releases ) section.
+1. Download the appropriate `.xll` file for your Excel version (32 or 64-bit) from the [Releases]( https://github.com/FerdinandoBattillocchi/ExcelEnglishBridge/releases )
 2. Drag and drop the file into an open Excel session, or add it permanently via `File > Options > Add-ins`.
 3. Start typing formulas like `=EN_SUM(A1:A10)`.